smart-edge-open/specs/doc/core-network/openness_upf.md

   Events:    <none>
 ```

 6. Restart the pod sriov-device-plugin for modifications in configMap and network attachments to take effect.
-Delete the existing device-plugin pod of node and it will restart automatically in about 20 seconds
+Delete the existing device-plugin pod of **ne-node** and it will restart automatically in about 20 seconds

 ```bash
 ne-controller# kubectl delete pod -n kube-system <sriov-release-kube-sriov-device-plugin-xxx>